tony-albanese/ci-project-4/README.md

 ## Home Page
 On the home page, a logged in user will see a list of all the books in the database.
 > As a user, I can see a list of books so that I can get inspiration as to what I want to read next.

+## Favorites
+This is the list of books that the user has liked.
+This is so that they can keep track of the books that they have liked and should serve as a list of what they might be interested in reading.
+> As a user, I can see a list of my liked books so that I can keep track of books I am really interested in.

+## My Books
+This is a list of the books that the user has posted themselves.
+This is so that the user can best manage the content that they have created.
+> As a user, I can see a list of books that I have added so I can better manage the content I contribute.

 ## Add a Book
 In the nav bar, the user can see an Add Book link if they are logged in.
 They are taken to a form where they can enter the details for